deorth-kku/updater-rpc/README.md

 * "filetype": Only download file which its filename use specific suffix.
 Default is "7z".
 #### Process options
 These are option that control how this program behave when the program you want to update is running.
 * "image_name": The process name to search for.
-Default is "project_name" option + ".exe"
+Default is the name of config file + ".exe"
 * "allow_restart": Control whether you want to auto restart the process to continue update progress.
 If it set to false, It will wait you manully end the process.
 #### Decompress options
 These are option that control how to decompress the downloaded file.
 * "include_file_type": Only decompress files with specific suffix.
 Needs to be a list.
 Default is a empty list [].
 * "exclude_file_type": Don't decompress files with specific suffix.
 Needs to be a list.
 Default is a empty list [].
 * "single_dir": If download file contain only one directory and this is set to true, move files from the directory to upper level directory (which is the program directory).
 Default is true.
 * "keep_download_file": Keep compress file after decompression.
 If it set to false, compress file will be deleted.
+Default is true.

 ## Usage
 Currently you have to modifiy my code to update your program in you disk.
 That is not user-friendly.
 So until I change this, no user guide will be written.